 As a psychology minor, personal projects are often associated with aspects of childhood in how young adolescents cope with trauma.
-Moriah has been documenting the journey of a 13-year-old girl with a rare and terminal brain cancer for almost two years in hopes of de-stigmatizing the ways in which the public conceptualizes childhood cancer.
+Moriah documented the journey of a 13-year-old girl with a rare and terminal brain cancer for almost two years in hopes of de-stigmatizing the ways in which the public conceptualizes childhood cancer.
 Her desire to express compassion drives her motivation for genuine visual storytelling.

 Moriah is a member of WPOW, NPPA, and the White House News Photographers Association.
 Moriah is the 2018 recipient of WPOW’s Lena Grant, the 2018 recipient of NPPF's Reid Blackburn and Richard Clarkson Scholarships, and the 2017 recipient of the Virginia News Photographers Association George Smith Memorial Scholarship.
 Moriah won first place in the 2018 Hearst Journalism Awards Program for Picture Story/Series and gold in the documentary category of the 73rd College Photographer of the Year contest.
 Moriah attended the Eddie Adams Workshop XXX and was accepted to the New York Times 2018 Portfolio Review.

 All photos on this site are property of Moriah Ratner and are protected under copyright laws.
 Please do not download, reproduce, or manipulate them without her permission.